Shivammittal13ai/Big-Data-Computing_NPTEL-2025/README.md

 This repository is created to help learners by:

 - Providing assignments from multiple NPTEL sessions (2019, 2021, 2022, 2023, 2024, 2025) for quick revision and reference.
-- Sharing official lecture notes from the 2025 session for reference.
+- Sharing official lecture notes from the Aug–Oct 2025 session for reference.
 - Providing insights into the final exam pattern, section-wise structure, and key preparation areas from the Aug-Oct 2025 session.

 ---